spectrocloud/librarium/packages/docs/content/12-enterprise-version/03-system-console-dashboard.md

 ## SMTP

 Configure SMTP settings to enable the Spectro Cloud platform to send out email notifications.
-Email Notifications are sent out to new users when they are onboarded to the platform so they can activate their accounts.
+Email Notifications are sent out to new users when they are onboarded to the platform to activate their accounts.

 ## Certificates